mroberts1/BOOTSTRA.386/manual/index.md

 It's moreover the philosophy of tools: they exist to bring harmony to your life.
 They need to exit before they're disruptive or a nuisance.

 But of course, there's a lot of money to be made, a lot of power to be had by broken tools: they hold your attention hostage as you chase fleeting harmony - one they temporarily bequeath you at a cost like some kind of narcotic.
-These tools are fundamentally disingenous, facilitators of habitual self-abuse in the name of expedience.
+These tools are fundamentally disingenuous, facilitators of habitual self-abuse in the name of expedience.
 This is probably what television is.

 The ideal tools are free of this negotiated cadence - they under-ask yet over-deliver and facilitate without exploitation.
 That's what I want to have exist in the world.